 Autumn Almond Muffins

 Fall is here!
 Fall is, by far, my favorite season.
 It brings back fond memories of comforting times and a kitchen filled with laughter as we gathered around the table to enjoy dinner.
 The warm air and delicious smells surround me, both indoors and out – there is just something special about it.
-Now there is even something more special about it – Jif almond butter!
+Now there is even something more special about it – Autumn Almond Muffins!

 * 1/2 cup pumpkin puree (not pie filling)